raphaelramosds/pdf-to-txt/README.md

 It uses ImageMagick to convert all PDF pages into JPG format, extracts their content using Tesseract OCR and compiles the results into a single TXT file.

+### Ghostscript support?

+While some PDF files use standard fonts that can be easily mapped to text, others rely on custom fonts, which require OCR as a workaround to extract readable content because they are vectorized on the document.
+Therefore, in the future, I plan to add Ghostscript support to this package as an alternative method for handling such PDFs without relying solely on OCR.

 ## Dependencies

 Unfortunately, this package can only be used in a Linux environment.
 Additionally, you will need to install the following dependencies: